 Surgery would be appropriate in about a quarter of people with this disease in the early stage.
 In these cases, the person would benefit from surgery.
 After surgery, follow-up chemotherapy and radiation therapy have been found to prolong survival in some cases.

 To help reduce your chance of pancreatic cancer:

-Talk to your doctor about how you can successfully quit smokingDrink alcohol in moderation, which is 2 drinks or less per day for men and 1 drink per day for womenLose weight or maintain a healthy weightEat a healthful dietIf possible, minimize exposure to cancer-causing agents, especially if you work in the petroleum or dry-cleaning industries
+Talk to your doctor about how you can successfully quit smokingDrink alcohol in moderation, which is a maximum of 2 drinks or less per day for men and a maximum of 1 drink per day for womenLose weight or maintain a healthy weightEat a healthful dietIf possible, minimize exposure to cancer-causing agents, especially if you work in the petroleum or dry-cleaning industries

 http://www.cancer.org/acs/groups/cid/documents/webcontent/003131-pdf.pdf.
 Accessed August 25, 2014.

-Pancreatic cancer.
+Pancreatic cancer—for patients.
 National Cancer Institute website.
 Available at:

 Accessed August 25, 2014.

 Last reviewed September 2016 by Mohei Abouzied, MD, FACP

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.